 In my defense, I’d like to put it on the record that I have been to The Met several times and I’ve appreciated the art galleries on several occasions.
 I’d also argue that the view from the rooftop is a work of art in and of itself.

 93 Bowery, New York, NY 10002 (open 5 p.m. to 12 a.m., seven days a week)

 Rooftop 93 is a cozy bar located on the 19th floor of the Wyndham Garden Hotel in Chinatown.
 It offers stunning panoramic views of Manhattan from the upper deck.

 I came to rooftop 93 with my friend, Shannon, for her 30th birthday.
-She had friends and family coming in from across the East coast, so she scouted out the best rooftops bars ahead of time and this was the winner, for obvious reasons.
+She had friends and family coming in from across the East coast, so she scouted out the best rooftops bars ahead of time and this was the winner.